 - Whipped sweet potatoes – Sweet potatoes are a great option for a side dish because they are packed with nutrients.
 When they are whipped, they become light and fluffy, making them the perfect complement to the rich flavor of ham.

 - Classic Coleslaw

 - Homemade rolls – you can use my homemade bread recipe and form them into rolls

-- Baked homemade mac and cheese OR try my recipe for
+- Baked homemade mac and cheese

 - Green Bean Casserole – I'm working on a recipe for this so please stay tuned! 😊

 - 1 cup brown sugar – I used golden brown sugar, but any variety will be great

 - 1/2 cup pineapple or orange juice